ppetrovtv/pine_script_docs/source/Extended_and_Regular_Sessions.rst

     cc = security(t, period, close, true)
     plot(cc, style=linebr)

-Writing code similar to “Example 4” whatever session type you set in Chart Properties, your Pine Script would use the same type.
+Writing code similar to "Example 4" whatever session type you set in Chart Properties, your Pine Script would use the same type.